ronaldoussoren/altgraph/doc/objectgraph.rst

 .. method:: ObjectGraph.flatten([condition[, start]])

-   Yield all nodes that are entirely reachable by *condition* starting fromt he given *start* node or the graph root.
+   Yield all nodes that are entirely reachable by *condition* starting from the given *start* node or the graph root.

    .. note:: objects are only reachable from the graph root
       when there is a reference from the root to the node